karan-khanna/Exam-Creator/README.md

 2. Taking the Exam.
 3. Display of results.

-The application is dynamic and interactive!
+The application offers CRUD operations.Also, It is dynamic and interactive!